-- Isolate the horse and any other horses that have had direct.
-Also isolate those which have/may have had indirect contact with the suspect case.
+- Isolate the horse and any other horses that have had direct contact.
+Also isolate those which have/may have had indirect contact with the suspect case

-- Call your veterinary surgeon and discuss with the appropriate management, sampling and laboratory strategies.
+- Call out your veterinary surgeon to discuss the appropriate management, sampling and laboratory strategies

 Download our leaflet for further information about the strategy to eradicate and prevent Strangles.

 Each case of strangles should be individually discussed with the attending veterinary surgeon to decide the most appropriate treatment for the infected horses.

 - Disinfecting all food and water containers, clothing, stabling and equipment used by an infected horse is imperative.